studentkittens/lncs-pandoc/paper.md

 In order to pack an application inside of an container one has two options:

-1) Download one of the many base images from *DockerHub* and modify it by running a shell inside of it.
+1) Download one of the many base images from *DockerHub* @dockerhub and modify it by running a shell inside of it.
 Inside this shell it is possible to modify the container to the developer's needs.
-For example, he might use the Linux distribution's package manage in order to install a webserver (as an example dependency), his application that runs on top of it and possibly populates a database with the data needed for the application.
+For example, he might use the Linux distribution's package manage in order to install a webserver (as an example dependency), his application that runs on top of the webserver and additionally populates a database with the data needed for the application.
 2) The above method is tedious if many containers need to be created, all of them with minimal configuration changes.
 In this case this process can be automated via a so-called ``Dockerfile``.
-A ``Dockerfile`` is basically a list of commands needed to reproduce the container from a base image (which must be stated on the first line).
+A ``Dockerfile`` is basically a list of commands needed to reproduce the container from a base image (which must be stated on the first line of the file).
 The image can be built with a single ``docker`` command that pulls the base image and applies each command on it automatically.
 With small amounts of scripting it is possible to create slightly different configurations for every build.

 While the second option is a lot mightier and faster on the second run, the first one is the default strategy for many use-cases.
-A short demonstrative commandline session is given to illustrate the said in the following.
+A short demonstrative commandline session is given to illustrate the said.
 As a convention, the line starts with ``'$'`` if it was executed on the host system and with ``'>'`` if it is run inside of a container.
 Explanatory comments are given with a ``'#'`` in front of them.